RensBraksGit/RensBraksGit.github.io/blog_content/blog-3.md

 ## 🔍 What I Like About This Approach

 **Grouping Controllers by Feature**
 Instead of having all controllers in one big folder, I've been grouping them by what they handle.
-It helps me find things faster, though I'm still figuring out the best way to handle shared functionality.

  **Services with Separate Validation**
 I've started putting validation in its own subfolder within each service area.
 It feels cleaner to me, though I know some developers prefer different approaches to validation.